dustgard/CS410-Dining_Philosophers/README.md

     Clone repository:
         git clone https://github.com/dustgard/CS410-Dining_Philosophers.git

-Starting the Bell Choir application Command Prompt using Apache Ant:
+Starting the Dinning_Philosophers application Command Prompt using Apache Ant:

     To start the application, a command prompt needs to be open in the directory for the program that was cloned.